Tensile Strength of Steel and Other Metals

 The term tensile strength refers to the amount of tensile (stretching) stress a material can withstand before breaking or failing.
 The ultimate tensile strength of a material is calculated by dividing the area of the material tested (the cross section) by the stress placed on the material, generally expressed in terms of pounds or tons per square inch of material.
 Tensile strength is an important measure of a material’s ability to perform in an application, and the measurement is widely used when describing the properties of metals and alloys.

-The tensile strength of steel is often measured in pounds per square inch, or in thousands of pounds per square inch.
-The tensile strength of a steel that can withstand 40,000 pounds of force per square inch may be expressed as 40,000 PSI or 40 KSI (with K being the denominator for thousands of pounds).
-In addition to ultimate tensile strength, the yield stress of steel may also be measured--that is, the amount of stretching force that may be applied to a steel before it permanently deforms.
+A metal’s yield strength and ultimate tensile strength values are expressed in tons per square inch, pounds per square inch or thousand pounds (KSI) per square inch.
+For example, a tensile strength of a steel that can withstand 40,000 pounds of force per square inch may be expressed as 40,000 PSI or 40 KSI (with K being the denominator for thousands of pounds).
+The tensile strength of steel may also be shown in MPa, or megapascal.